-An applicant not seeking an AUC degree but who wishes to take AUC courses for academic credit may be admitted as a non-degree student if he/she meets the minimum criteria for graduate admission.
-A number of places are set aside each year for such students, most of whom take a year away from their studies at another institution for study and living experience in Egypt.
-Since AUC is a U.S.-accredited institution following an American system, students from U.S. universities are usually able to transfer their AUC credits to their home institutions, but they are advised to check in advance.
-Non-degree applicants follow the same procedures for admission as degree-seeking students and should enclose transcripts of their undergraduate work and fulfill the English Language requirements.
+An applicant not seeking an AUC degree but who wishes to take AUC courses for academic credit may be admitted as a nondegree student if he or she meets the minimum criteria for graduate admission.
+A number of places are set aside each year for such students, most of whom take a year away from their studies at another institution to study and live in Egypt.
+Since AUC is a U.S. accredited institution following an American system, students from U.S. universities are usually able to transfer AUC credits to their home institutions, but they are advised to check in advance.
+Nondegree applicants follow the same procedures for admission as degree-seeking students and should enclose transcripts of their undergraduate work and fulfill the English language requirements.

 Those who wish to attend individual classes may apply as auditors; however, they may not sit for final examinations, nor receive academic credit or any university certificate of enrollment.
 Auditors do not have to meet all requirements for regular admission but must apply to the Office of Graduate Admissions by the deadlines indicated.
 Since permission to audit is on a space-available basis, applicants are not permitted to register until after the registration of regular students has been completed.

 Upon the recommendation of the student's department to the school dean in consultation with the Office of Graduate Studies and Research and the Registrar, a graduate student may normally receive up to six credits for graduate level work completed at a different university.
 The course work may not have been used previously to earn another degree.
 Any request for the acceptance of transfer credit towards an AUC degree shall be carefully considered by the department concerned before submitting a recommendation to the school dean for approval.
-Two major considerations shall be: relevance to the student's program of study, and time lapse since taking the courses for which transfer credit is requested.
-Approval of the School Graduate Committee must be received for more than six hours of credit.
+Two major considerations are: relevance to the student's program of study, and time lapse since taking the courses for which transfer credit is requested.
+Approval of the graduate school committee must be received for more than six hours of credit.

 A student who has withdrawn in good standing and wishes to return to the university after an absence of one or more semesters may apply for readmission.
 Application must be made before the appropriate application deadline, and the applicant must meet all the admission requirements prevailing at the time.

-The university does not usually admit degree students during the summer semester, but exceptional cases may be brought to the attention of the Director of the Office of Graduate Studies and Research for consideration.
-Degree students are not admitted during winter session.
+The University does not usually admit degree students during the summer semester, but exceptional cases may be brought to the attention of the director of the Office of Graduate Studies and Research for consideration.
+Degree-seeking students are not admitted during the winter session.

-Non-degree applicants for summer or winter studies should follow the application procedures for non-degree admission and visit the Summer Studies or Winter Studies pages for full information about the programs.
+Nondegree applicants for summer should follow the application procedures for nondegree admission.
+Click here for more information about the programs.